Scalar molecules $\eta _{b}B_{c}^{-}$ and $\eta _{c}B_{c}^{+} $ with asymmetric quark contents: Full decay width of

 The correlator $\Pi (\mathbf{M}^{2},\mathbf{s}_{0},q^{2})$ depends on the parameters $\mathbf{M}^{2}=(M_{1}^{2},M_{2}^{2})$ and $\mathbf{s} _{0}=(s_{0},s_{0}^{\prime })$ where the pairs $(M_{1}^{2},s_{0})$ and $ (M_{2}^{2},s_{0}^{\prime })$ are related to $\mathcal{M}_{\mathrm{b}}$ and $ \eta _{b}$ channels.
 Restrictions imposed on $\mathbf{M}^{2}$ and $\mathbf{s} _{0}$ are standard in SR calculations and have been detailed above (see, Sec. \ref{sec:Mass}).
 Our analysis demonstrates that Eq.\ (\ref{eq:Wind1}) for the parameters $(M_{1}^{2},s_{0})$ and

 for $(M_{2}^{2},s_{0}^{\prime })$ meet these requirements.
-The mass and decay constant of the mesons $\eta _{b}$ and $B_{c}^{-}$ necessary for numerical computations, as well as parameters\ of particles that emerge while studying other decays are collected in Table \ref{tab:Param}.
-The masses of the mesons are borrowed from Ref.\ \cite{PDG:2024}.
-The parameters of the $B_{c}^{\ast }$ meson are model-dependent predictions from Refs.\ \cite{Godfrey:2004ya,Eichten:2019gig}.
-Other decay constants were extracted from experimental measurements or computed using various theoretical methods (see, for instance, Refs.\ \cite{Lakhina:2006vg,Veliev:2010vd,Wang:2024fwc}).
+The mass and decay constant of the mesons $\eta _{b}$ and $B_{c}^{-}$ necessary for numerical computations, as well as parameters of particles that emerge while studying other decays are collected in Table\ \ref{tab:Param}.
+The parameters of the $B_{c}^{\ast }$ meson are model-dependent predictions \cite {Godfrey:2004ya,Eichten:2019gig}.
+Other masses are borrowed from Ref.\ \cite {PDG:2024}, while decay constants were extracted from experimental measurements or computed using various theoretical methods \cite {Davies:2021lkj,Wang:2024fwc,Veliev:2010vd, Lakhina:2006vg,Rosner:2015wva,Lucha:2014spa,Lubicz:2016bbi,Narison:2012xy,Chang:2018aut} .

 The SR method leads to credible results in the Euclidean region $q^{2}<0$.
 At the same time, $g(q^{2})$ becomes equal to $g$ at the mass shell $ q^{2}=m_{B_{c}}^{2}$.
 For this reason, we use the function $g(Q^{2})$ with $ Q^{2}=-q^{2}$ and utilize it in following analysis.
 The SR predictions for $ g(Q^{2})$ are shown in Fig.\ \ref{fig:Fit}, where $Q^{2}$ changes within borders $Q^{2}=2-30~\mathrm{GeV}^{2}$.